-While Uber has a number of commercially-licensed black car services, it also has a product called UberX.
-UberX allows local drivers to respond to notifications on the Uber app by driving customers in their own (non-luxury) cars.
+While Uber has a number of commercially licensed black car services, it also has a product called UberX, which allows local drivers to respond to notifications on the Uber app by driving customers in their own (non-luxury) cars.

-Driving For UberX Could Invalidate Your Personal Auto Insurance Policy
+Driving for UberX Could Invalidate your Personal Auto Insurance Policy

-Uber Provides (Some) Auto Insurance Coverage… When The App Is On
+Uber Provides (Some) Auto Insurance Coverage… When the App is On

 UberX Drivers May Also Need A Commercial Driver’s License

-If you drive for UberX or a similar service, whenever you pick up a passenger you are driving professionally.
+If you drive for UberX or a similar service, whenever you pick up a passenger, you are driving professionally.
 Even though you are an independent contractor, some states will consider you to be a commercial driver.
 While each state’s laws are different, UberX and Lyft drivers should be aware that your state may require you to have a commercial driver’s license.
 (Note: Some states only require drivers to have a commercial license if they drive as a full-time occupation.)
-Check with your state’s DMV for their requirements.
+Check with your state’s DMV for its requirements.

-In the end, if you’re looking to start driving for Uber, your best bet is to be upfront with your insurance company about the fact that you’ll be “driving-for-hire”, find out if you need commercial insurance, and find out if you need a commercial driver’s license.
+In the end, if you’re looking to start driving for Uber, your best bet is to be upfront with your insurance company about the fact that you’ll be “driving-for-hire,” find out if you need commercial insurance and find out if you need a commercial driver’s license.4

 In the meantime, give us a call at (800) 258-5101 to find the auto insurance policy that best fits your driving needs.
-And you can always get an Uber driver insurance quote at AnswerFinancial.com.
+And you can always get an Uber driver’s insurance quote at AnswerFinancial.com.

 - 1. “Insurance could make bumpy road for Uber and Lyft,” Boston Globe, https://www.bostonglobe.com/business/2015/01/07/insurance-questions-latest-bump-road-for-ride-share-companies/wegXpHUBpZHwtUXNHJSf6H/story.html